Japan braves typhoon to vote in snap elections, media forecasts show PM Shinzo Abe on track to win

 Polling stations opened across the country at 7 am and is expected to close in another hour.
 Voters battled high winds and rain to vote on Sunday as a typhoon barrelled towards Japan.

 A hefty victory would raise the likelihood that Abe, who took office in December 2012 promising to bolster defence and reboot the economy, will win a third term and go on to become Japan’s longest-serving premier, the report said.
-A Nikkei poll conducted last week suggested Abe’s conservative party could win 262 of the 465 seats in Japan’s Lower House of the Diet.

 Abe had announced the snap elections after local surveys suggested that voters approved of his firm line on North Korea, which has fired two ballistic missiles over northern Japan in recent weeks.